retaildevcrews/ngsa/docs/k8sSetup.md

-# Digital Ocean Setup
+# k8s Setup (IaaS)

-Setup a k8s IaaS cluster on Digital Ocean VMs
+> Setup a k8s IaaS cluster on VMs or bare metal

-> If you don't have a Digital Ocean account, you can use this invitation [code:](https://m.do.co/c/30537b10ba7c)

-- Go to the DO portal and create a droplet
+-VM Requirements
   - minimum 2 GB / 2 core for k8s controller
   - make sure to use `Ubuntu 18.04`
   - copy the setup script below and paste into the `User data` section
 - ssh into the public IP address displayed on the portal

-From the DO VM
+From the VM

 ```bash